1 ¼ cups yellow cornmeal

 1. stir together flour and salt in large bowl.
 Cut butter pieces into flour using a pastry blender.
 Stir together egg yolk and 2 tablespoons water; sprinkle on flour mixture and gently toss to evenly moisten.
-If dough is dry, add the remaining tablespoon water and gather pieces into a ball; shape into disk.
+If dough is dry, add the remaining tablespoon water and gather pieces into a ball; shape into a disk.
 Cover with plastic wrap and refrigerate 1 hour (or 1 day).

 3. Refrigerate while preparing filling.

-1. In a large bowl beat together corn syrup, maple syrup and eggs.
-Beat in sugar, melted butter, vanilla and salt.
+1. In a large bowl beat together corn syrup, maple syrup, and eggs.
+Beat in sugar, melted butter, vanilla, and salt.
 Stir in pecans.

 Pour into piecrust.
-Place on baking sheet.
+Place on a baking sheet.
 Bake in preheated 350-degree oven for 50 to 60 minutes or until filling only slightly quivers and crust is lightly browned.
 Remove from oven.
 Cool on wire rack 1 hour before serving.